Counterparties

 Counterparties are central to organizing and tracking financial activity across your accounts.

-In Atlar, a counterparty represents any external party you interact with financially — such as a customer, supplier, business partner, or internal entity like a subsidiary.
-Broadly speaking, a counterparty is a legal entity from which you pull funds (via direct debit) or to which you push funds (via credit transfer).
+Who is a counterparty?
+In Atlar, a counterparty represents any external party you interact with financially—such as a customer, supplier, business partner, or even an internal entity like a subsidiary.
+A counterparty is the legal entity from which you pull funds (via direct debit) or to which you push funds (via credit transfer).

-tab, you can customize the table to suit your workflow:
+In the Counterparties tab, you can customize the table to fit your workflow:

-Double-click a counterparty to view its full details, including:
+Double-click a counterparty to open its full details, which include:

-- External accounts – The destination accounts or wallets linked to the counterparty.
+- External accounts – Destination accounts or wallets linked to the counterparty.

 - Details – Counterparty ID, legal name, associated entity, and identifying details.